Eddy-current testing: Flaw size estimation

+This formulation enables systematic evaluation of model performance across different flaw geometries commonly encountered in inspections.
+However, regression analyses must always be constrained to the range of bounding flaw aspect ratios and depths represented in the experimental dataset.

 Applications

 The two major applications of eddy current testing are surface inspection and tubing inspections.
 Surface inspection is used extensively in the aerospace industry, but also in the petrochemical industry.
 The technique is very sensitive and can detect tight cracks.
-Surface inspection can be performed both on ferromagnetic and non-ferromagnetic materials.
+Surface and volumetric inspection can be performed both on ferromagnetic and non-ferromagnetic materials.
+Optimized ECT array inspections, with skin depth tuned near material thickness and calibrated on 100-micron wide half-sized component notches, have revealed backside flaw depths at ~60% thickness.

 Tubing inspection is generally limited to non-ferromagnetic tubing and is known as conventional eddy current testing.
 Conventional ECT is used for inspecting steam generator tubing in nuclear plants and heat exchangers tubing in power and petrochemical industries.
 The technique is very sensitive to detect and size pits.
 Wall loss or corrosion can be detected but sizing is not accurate.

 A variation of conventional ECT for partially magnetic materials is full saturation ECT.
 In this technique, permeability variations are suppressed by applying a magnetic field.
 The saturation probes contain conventional eddy current coils and magnets.
 This inspection is used on partially ferromagnetic materials such as nickel alloys, duplex alloys, and thin-ferromagnetic materials such as ferritic chromium molybdenum stainless steel.
 The application of a saturation eddy current technique depends on the permeability of the material, tube thickness, and diameter.

 A method used for carbon steel tubing is remote field eddy current testing.
 This method is sensitive to general wall loss and not sensitive to small pits and cracks.